Fred weaker, but likely to drench Florida as tropical storm

 The main threat to the U.S. appeared to be heavy rains affecting Florida and parts of the Southeast starting on Friday, according to the U.S. National Hurricane Center.

-It said 3 to 5 inches (7.5 to 12.5 centimeters) of rain were expected across the Florida Keys and southern peninsula by Monday, with isolated maximums of 8 inches (20 centimeters).
+Forecasters issued a tropical storm watch Thursday evening for the Florida Keys and the state's southwest coast.
+The hurricane center said 3 to 6 inches (7.5 to 15 centimeters) of rain were expected across the Florida Keys and southern peninsula by Monday, with isolated maximums of 8 inches (20 centimeters).

+The tropical storm watch is in effect for the Florida Keys from Ocean Reef to the Dry Tortugas, and for the southwest coast of the Florida Peninsula from Bonita Beach to Ocean Reef, forecasters said.

-Already a tropical storm, it was weakened back to depression force by its spin over Haiti and the Dominican Republic, where it knocked out power to some 300,000 customers and caused flooding that forced officials to shut down part of the country's aqueduct system.
+Once a tropical storm, Fred weakened back to a depression by its spin over Haiti and the Dominican Republic, where it knocked out power to some 400,000 customers and caused flooding that forced officials to shut down part of the country's aqueduct system, interrupting water service for hundreds of thousands of people.

+Local officials reported hundreds of people were evacuated and some buildings were damaged.
+There were no immediate reports of casualties.

-Heavy rains continued to pound Hispaniola, which the two nations share, on Thursday.
+Heavy rains on Thursday continued to pound Hispaniola, which the two nations share.

-The Hurricane Center said the storm had maximum sustained winds of 35 mph (55 kph) Thursday morning while centered just north of Cuba's eastern tip.
+The Miami-based U.S. hurricane center said the system had maximum sustained winds of 35 mph (55 kph) Thursday evening as it slowed in forward movement north of Cuba's eastern tip.

-It was about 80 miles (125 kilometers) west of Great Inagua Island in the southernmost Bahamas and 230 miles (365 kilometers) east of Camaguey, Cuba.
+On Thursday evening, the system was about 485 miles (780 kilometers) east-southeast of Key West, Florida.
+That was also about 240 miles (385 kilometers) southeast of Southern Andros Island in the Bahamas.

+Fred was headed west-northwest at 7 mph (11 kph) on a track expected to take it just north of eastern and central Cuba during the night and on Friday.
+The hurricane center said Fred would begin to slowly strengthen on Friday and be near the Florida Keys and South Florida on Saturday.

 Fred became the sixth named storm of the Atlantic hurricane season late Tuesday as it moved past the U.S. Virgin Islands and Puerto Rico.